GitHub and Core¶Tutorial

 The easiest way to avoid this is work on separate parts of the project.
 Folders created in Core create actually folders in the files for your project.
 You can use them to separate objects so that you and your collaborators do not change the same parts of the project.

 Create a Branch¶

-Up until now, you have only used the default branch, master.
+Up until now, you have only used the default branch, main.
 Branches allow you to separate your changes from the main project, and then integrate them back in when you are finished, by merging.

 - Select New branch, and give the branch the name of the feature that you will be creating on it.